 Beekeepers may set up a mason bee house and wait for mason bees to colonize it naturally.
 Those in need of moving faster may purchase a starter mason bee colony.
 It is sold in form of mason bee cocoons that you put in your mason bee house and allow to emerge.
 Cocoons are best not exposed to cold temperatures.
 While refrigerating cocoons may slow development until you are ready, it also carries with it the risk of killing the pupa of mason bees inside.
 Purchase your mason bee cocoons when you have a house ready to receive them.
 High temperatures too are injurious to mason bees, but these are rarely reached in a natural and well aerated mason bee house location.

-Raising mason bees needs only about 2 hours of your time in a year.
-Setting up a nesting house takes you not more than half of an hour.
-You can do it in one day and have mason bees living in it within a short time.
-You do not need complicated bee hives to keep mason bees.
+Raising mason bees needs only about 2 hours of your time in an entire year.
+Setting up a nesting house takes you not more than half of an hour; you can do it in one day and have mason bees living in it within a short time.
+It is not necessary to have complicated nests to keep mason bees.
 You may bring in your mason bee house into the house or garage during cold weather to protect it from the elements.
 Harvesting of cocoons for mason beekeepers who are interested in such takes no more than 45 minutes.

 Threats to Mason Bees

 Environmental threats to mason bees include pesticides.
 Farmers and beekeepers with mason bees should avoid using harmful pesticides on their flowers and plants where mason bees may go foraging.
 The pesticides may kill mason bees or leave them in a weakened state.
 Weak mason bees do not make enough nest cells to keep a mason bee nest going constantly.

 There are other threats to mason bees that you should prevent and remove.
 Predators that prey on mason bees may cause you a big setback in mason beekeeping.
 Birds eat adult mason bees.
 Some predators eat larvae and pollen stored in mason bee nests.